microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_emailactivityusercounts.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Enables you to understand the trend of the amount of unique users who are generating the email activities.
-You can look at the trend of users performing send, reading or receiving email activities.
+Enables you to understand trends on the number of unique users who are performing email activities like send, read, and receive.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Email Activity](https://support.office.com/client/Email-activity-1cbe2c00-ca65-4fb9-9663-1bbfa58ebe44).